szu-tera/LDIR/README.md

 </div>

 ## New 🌟
-- [2025/05/15] 🔥 Our paper has been accepted to ACL Finding!
+- [2025/05/15] 🔥 Our paper has been accepted to ACL Findings!
 - [2025/04/28] We released our paper and code repo.

 ## Key Features ✨